josev2046/RTMP-Daisy-Chain/README.md

 ### Player 3 (Public Access)

 * Player 3 receives the multicast stream.
 * Designated as "Public," this player typically does not require authentication.
-Access to the stream is generally open.
+Access to the stream is open.